msencer/remarkable_templates/README.md

 # Remarkable 2 templates

 The templates are built using [NoTeTo](https://noteto.needleinthehay.de/) template builder.
-If you'd like to change, use the *Load from JSON* option on the tool, make your changes on the GUI and don't forget to save the JSON.
+If you'd like to change, use the *Load from JSON* option on the tool, select the template you'd like to change from ```templates/```, make your changes on the GUI and don't forget to save the JSON.

 ## Daily journal
 ![](journal.png)